 As such, this particular model is for macro photographers who don’t want to spend too much of their hard-earned cash or are on a tight budget.
 Despite it being a step lower than its L-lens counterpart, it can still help you produce amazing macro images as your photos come out very rich in detail.

 However, there is some vignetting that’s noticeable in your images when you’re shooting with its largest aperture, but they still look natural.
-When shooting with this lens attached to a full-frame sensor camera, like the Canon 6D, then you’re going to get a 1:1 reproduction of your subjects.
+When shooting with this lens attached to a full-frame camera, like the Canon 6D, then you’re going to get a 1:1 reproduction of your subjects.

 Lastly, the build quality of this lens is not to be trifled with as it is built to last.
-It is arguably one of the best macro lenses you can get, and it’s even found in a reasonable price point.
+It is arguably one of the best macro lenses you can get, and it’s even found at a reasonable price point.

 There are times when macro photography becomes difficult to accomplish as you can’t quite get the results you’ve been trying to accomplish.
 However, with the right macro lenses at your disposal, while using your Canon 6D, you can get the images that are full of color and detail with just the right amount of contrast.